rakshita-vijay/oops-project/README.md

 # Heim & Leben - Interactive Floor Planning Application

-A comprehensive Java-based floor planning application that enables users to design and visualize residential floor plans through an intuitive drag-and-drop interface[1][2].
+A comprehensive Java-based floor planning application that enables users to design and visualize residential floor plans through an intuitive drag-and-drop interface.
 Built with Java Swing, this application provides a complete toolkit for creating detailed floor plans with rooms, furniture, fixtures, and architectural openings.

 ---

 ## 1. Project Overview

-Heim & Leben (German for "Home & Life") is a desktop application designed to simplify the process of floor plan creation and interior design visualization[2].
+Heim & Leben (German for "Home & Life") is a desktop application designed to simplify the process of floor plan creation and interior design visualization.
 The application combines the precision of grid-based placement with the flexibility of free-form design, allowing users to create detailed floor plans that accurately represent their living spaces.

 The project demonstrates object-oriented programming principles while delivering a practical tool for homeowners, interior designers, and architects who need to visualize spatial arrangements before implementation.